 - Creatine provides a powerful anabolic boost, supporting more efficient and dramatic Fat Free Muscle Mass (FFM) creation

-- It Increases muscle fiber size – otherwise known as hypertrophy
+- It increases muscle fibre size – otherwise known as hypertrophy

 - Improves maximal strength and maximal power, due to the increased energy availability